 It's a Starbucks world.
 (We only sip in it.)

-A journalist asks: How did a modest Seattle coffeehouse become a global juggernaut?
+Journalist Taylor Clark asks: How did a modest Seattle coffeehouse become a global juggernaut?

 Paying $5 for a paper cup of beans infused in tap water is surely an act of stunningly bad personal economics.
 Plenty of us commit it regularly, of course, queuing up for gourmet coffee while complaining about the price of gas – a relative bargain even if we can't get it half-unleaded and with a tank-topping froth of STP.